yorinasub17/arm-packer-common/README.md

 * If you think you've found a bug in the code or you have a question regarding the usage of this software, please reach out to us by [opening an issue](https://github.com/yorinasub17/arm-packer-common/issues) in this GitHub repository.
-* Contributions to this project are welcome: if you want to add a feature or a fix a bug, please do so by [opening a Pull Request](https://github.com/yorinasub17/arm-packer-common/pulls) in this GitHub repository.
+* Contributions to this project are welcome: if you want to add a feature or fix a bug, please do so by [opening a Pull Request](https://github.com/yorinasub17/arm-packer-common/pulls) in this GitHub repository.
 In case of feature contribution, we kindly ask you to open an issue to discuss it beforehand.